noipcom/linux-update-client-docker/README.md

 `docker pull ghcr.io/noipcom/noip-duc:latest`

-2. Create an .env file (e.g., noip-duc.env) in a safe place, which includes your No-IP credentials.
+2. Create an .env file (e.g. noip-duc.env) in a safe place, which includes your No-IP credentials.

 For security and convenience, it's best to store your No-IP credentials in an environment file (.env) rather than entering them directly in the command line.
 Since you are storing sensitive information here, make sure you set the permissions appropriately, ideally `0600`.